darkyzhou/mcm/README.md

 - [ ] Support more LLM providers like Anthropic, Cloudflare, etc.
 - [ ] Support more languages besides English.
+- [ ] Improve default system prompt for LLM.
+- [ ] Publish the package to various package managers like Homebrew, Nixpkgs, etc.

 ## Configuration